-The DisplayServer:
+The DisplayServer has these functions:

-Checks the state of the /opt/CSCOnfa/NFAServer/Cache directory upon completion of each NoWait command.

-If the value of either the Max_Stored_NoWait_MB parameter or the Max_Stored_NoWait_Files parameter is exceeded, the DisplayServer deletes files in chronological order until both the target storage value (in MB) and the target file count are reached.

-• Multiplies the value of the Tgt_Stored_NoWait_Percent parameter by the value of both the Max_Stored_NoWait_MB parameter and the Max_Stored_NoWait_Files parameter to determine the amount of file space and the number of files, respectively, to be deleted.
+- It checks the state of the /opt/CSCOnfa/NFAServer/Cache directory upon completion of each NoWait command. - If the value of either the Max_Stored_NoWait_MB parameter or the Max_Stored_NoWait_Files parameter is exceeded, the DisplayServer deletes files in chronological order until both the target storage value (in MB) and the target file count are reached. - Multiplies the value of the Tgt_Stored_NoWait_Percent parameter by the value of both the Max_Stored_NoWait_MB parameter and the Max_Stored_NoWait_Files parameter to determine the amount of file space and the number of files, respectively, to be deleted.